rtrevisan/hello-world/README.md

 Hi everyone!

+  I'm new to the code world and want to learn all i can.
-  I'm here to learn, you are welcome to help in my new adventure!
+  You are welcome to help me in this adventure!
   Thanks and cya :)